Northern Wei: War with Later Yan

+Unification of the north under Emperor Taiwu

+In 423, Emperor Taiwu of Northern Wei ascended the throne with ambitions to reunify northern China.
+In 426, he began a war with the Xiongnu-led Hu Xia dynasty, which controlled the Ordos and Guanzhong regions in the west.
+By the following year, the Wei had taken the Xia capital, Tongwancheng and a substantial portion of their territory.
+The Xia could no longer pose a threat to Wei, though they still managed to annex Wei's ally, the Western Qin dynasty in the Longxi.
+In 431, the last Xia emperor, Helian Ding was captured and handed over to Wei by the Tuyuhun.

+The Northern Liang dynasty in the Hexi Corridor, led by the Juqu clan of Lushuihu ethnicity, submitted to Wei as a vassal after the Xia's demise.
+With the west pacified, Emperor Taiwu shifted his focus to the east by launching incessant attacks on the Chinese Northern Yan dynasty in Liaoning.
+After a large-scale invasion in 436, the Yan ruler, Feng Hong abandoned his territory to Wei as he fled to the neighbouring Goguryeo.
+Finally, in 439, Emperor Taiwu launched a campaign and conquered the Northern Liang, hence unifying the north and bringing an end to the Sixteen Kingdoms period.

 Wars with the Southern dynasties

 War with Liu Song

 War between Northern Wei and Han-ruled Liu Song dynasty broke out while the former had not yet unified northern China.
-Emperor Wu of Liu Song while still a Jin dynasty general, had conquered both Southern Yan in 410 and Later Qin in 417, pushing Jin frontiers further north into Wei territories.
+Emperor Wu of Song while still a Jin dynasty general, had conquered both Southern Yan in 410 and Later Qin in 417, pushing Jin frontiers further north into Wei territories.
 He then usurped the Jin throne and created the Song dynasty.
 After hearing the death of the Song emperor Wu in 422, Wei's emperor Mingyuan broke off relations with Song and sent troops to invade its southern neighbor.
 His plan is to seize three major cities south of the Yellow River: Luoyang, Hulao, and Huatai.
 Sizhou (司州, central Henan) and Yanzhou (兗州, modern western Shandong) and most cities in Song's Qing Province (青州, modern central and eastern Shandong) fell to the Wei army.
 The Liu Song general Tan Daoji commanded an army to try to save those cities and were able to hold Dongyang (東陽, in modern Qingzhou, Shandong), the capital of Qingzhou province.
 Northern Wei troops were eventually forced to withdraw after food supplies ran out.
 Wei forces also stalled in their siege of Hulao, defended by the capable Liu Song general Mao Dezu (毛德祖), but were meanwhile able to capture Luoyang and Xuchang (許昌, in modern Xuchang, Henan) in spring 423, cutting off the path of any Liu Song relief force for Hulao.
 In summer 423, Hulao fell.
 The campaign then ceased, with Northern Wei now in control of much of modern Henan and western Shandong.